benkaan001/mySQL-team/README.md

   ## Usage

-  To connect to the mySQL database, please run the following command on your terminal:
+  To connect to the mySQL database, please run the following command on your terminal after updating the user credentials at the top of <server.js> file:

   `<mysql -u root -p>`